jaalto/project--emacs-epackage-template/README.rst

   to maintainer.
 * Does the code contain ``global-set-key`` commands?
 That's a BIG NO-NO.
   Don't package any such software.
-Contact upstream and suggest him to move all setup code to a separate functions like *\*-install-default-key-bindings*.
+Contact upstream and suggest him to move all setup code to a separate function like *\*-install-default-key-bindings*.
 * Does code unconditionally set hooks like ``find-file-hooks``?
 Not good.
 Package should not change user's settings on load.
 You need to